webino/WebinoDraw/README.md

   - To sort elements rendered with FormCollection by order, set element order option.

+  - When you don't want to absolutize the element attribute add `data-webino-draw-absolutize="no"` to it's attributes.

 ## Examples

   Look for more examples in: `config/webinodrawexample.local.php.dist`